Awais11227/OracleSQL-Essentials/README.md

-# MySQL-Exercises
-Solved Exercises

----

-## 📚 Topics Covered:
-- Basic SQL Queries (SELECT, WHERE, ORDER BY)
-- Joins (INNER, LEFT, RIGHT, FULL)
-- Aggregate Functions (SUM, AVG, COUNT, etc.)
-- Subqueries and Nested Queries
-- GROUP BY and HAVING
-- Set Operators (UNION, INTERSECT)
-- Views and Indexes
-- Data Definition Language (DDL)
-- Data Manipulation Language (DML)
-- Stored Procedures, Functions, and Triggers

----

-## 🚀 How to Use:
-1. Start by running the scripts in the `/setup/` folder to prepare your database.
-2. Attempt solving the problems listed in `/exercises/`.
-3. Verify or learn from the solutions in `/solutions/`.
-4. Practice more by modifying and experimenting with the queries!

----

-## 🎯 Goal of This Repository:
-- Build strong SQL problem-solving skills.
-- Prepare for technical interviews and exams.
-- Provide a reference guide for working with MySQL.

----

-## 🤝 Contributions:
-Feel free to **fork** this repository, **add more exercises**, or suggest improvements through **pull requests**! 🙌

----

-## 📜 License:
-This repository is open for educational purposes.
-Attribution is appreciated but not mandatory.

----

-> ✨ Happy Learning and Happy Querying! ✨
+🟣**Oracle SQL Database – Exercises & Solutions**
+A comprehensive collection of solved exercises to help you master Oracle SQL — from beginner-friendly SELECT statements to advanced topics like subqueries, triggers, and set operators.

+📚**Topics Covered**
+✅ Basic Queries (SELECT, WHERE, ORDER BY)

+✅ Joins (INNER, LEFT, RIGHT, FULL OUTER)

+✅ Aggregate Functions (SUM, AVG, COUNT, etc.)

+✅ GROUP BY and HAVING Clauses

+✅ Subqueries & Nested Queries

+✅ Set Operators (UNION, INTERSECT, MINUS)

+✅ Views, Indexes, and Sequences

+✅ DDL: CREATE, ALTER, DROP

+✅ DML: INSERT, UPDATE, DELETE

+✅ PL/SQL Basics – Procedures, Functions, Triggers

+🚀**How to Use**
+Set up the schema using the SQL scripts in the /setup/ directory (based on Oracle's HR-style structure).

+Explore the problems under /exercises/ — these are designed for practice and revision.

+Check your answers or learn from the /solutions/ folder.

+Customize or expand the queries to deepen your understanding.

+🎯 **Repository Goals**
+Strengthen real-world Oracle SQL problem-solving.

+Prepare for technical interviews and academic exams.

+Provide a structured and practical reference for Oracle database learners.

+💡**Requirements**
+Oracle Database (11g or above recommended)

+SQL Developer or any Oracle-compatible client

+🤝 **Contributions Welcome!**
+Have new exercises?
+Found a better approach?
+Feel free to:

+Fork this repo 🔀

+Add exercises or solutions 📥

+Submit a Pull Request 💡

+Let’s make this a go-to resource for all SQL learners!

+📜 **License**
+This repository is open for educational use.
+Attribution is appreciated.
+No commercial use without permission.